Gas Pressure Calculator

 • When volume is reduced, pressure increases in the same proportion.

-pressure gauges
+Pressure gauges

-Pushing a plunger reduces volume and raises pressure in an ideal gas model
+Pushing a plunger reduces volume and raises pressure in an ideal gas model.

 Changing temperature at constant volume

 In many introductory courses, this relationship is used to interpret heating and cooling situations.
 The calculator helps students check their intuition by letting them adjust temperature while holding volume and moles steady.
+To review the temperature conversion piece separately, this Google search for Celsius to Kelvin ideal gas law is a useful companion.

 • Enter an initial temperature in Celsius and calculate pressure.